gt245x/Neighborhood-Map-Project/README.md

 	Run the index.html file using local host or by opening using any browser.

 Credit:
-	Special thanks to Paul Dessert for the youTube video Google maps api tutorial on finding local farmers market
+	Special thanks to Paul Dessert for the youTube video Google maps api tutorial on finding local farmers market.
+The 4 part video tutorial provided guidance in implementing my own code.